Team334/QR-Scout/readme.md

 	Scanning codes:
 		A. Must be on Firefox for android or
-		B. Have SSL cert. on domain
+		B. Have SSL cert. on domain (and then can be used on any browser)